 My mandolins are inspired by classic early 20th century American instruments.
-I make a carved A style, an assymetrical two-point model and an F style mandolin.
+I make a carved A style, an asymmetrical two-point model and an F style mandolin.
 String length is the standard 13.875" scale or a classical 13" scale can also be used.

-Mandolas are offered in a 17" and 18.5" scale.
+Mandolas are offered in a 16.5" and 18.5" scale.
 The 18.5" scale instrument is five frets longer than a mandolin, so can be used with standard mandolin strings using a Daeb' tuning, which can be good for Celtic music accompaniment.